panel-attack/panel-attack/computerPlayers/computerPlayer.md

 ## Configuration

 One of the general goals for computer player implementations is configurability.
-A computer player should be able to return a table of preset configurations via `getConfigs` among which the player can select and possibly finetune.
+A computer player implementation should be able to return a table of preset configurations via `getConfigs` among which the player can select and possibly finetune.
 Finally the selection of the user needs to get back to the computer player for which the setter `setConfig` needs to be implemented.

-# GetInput
+## GetInput

 `getInput` is the integral function for any computer player implementation to do its work.
 It is mandatory that this function returns an input every time it is run.
 Inputs are encoded in a binary value to allow different inputs to occur at the same time.